 Level term vs whole of life

-Unlike whole of life, it is possible to outlive a level term policy, meaning you may pay into a policy that your dependents will never benefit from.
-However, whole of life cover is generally much more expensive as the insurer is guaranteed to pay out at some point.
+However, whole of life premiums are generally much more expensive as the insurer is guaranteed to pay out at some point.

 The cost of level term cover

-Remember, if you outlive your level term cover and then want to take out a new policy, you may pay significantly more because of your increased age.
+Remember, if you outlive your level term policy and then want to take out a new policy, you may pay significantly more because of your increased age.

 Also, if you have joint cover and your partner was to die, your policy would expire.
 Leaving you to renegotiate a new policy when older, which would almost certainly be more expensive.

-You can also opt to have critical illness cover included, which pays out if you suffer a life-changing illness, (which is covered by your policy).
+You can also opt to have critical illness cover included, which pays out if you suffer a life-changing illness, (covered by your policy).

-The type of critical illnesses commonly covered includes heart attack, stroke, blindness and cancer.
+The type of critical conditions commonly covered includes heart attack, stroke, Alzheimer’s and Parkinson’s disease.
 A pay out could help replace your lost earnings or pay for necessary home alterations.

 Level term life insurance in summary:

-- Provides certainty on pay out amount and monthly premium, which are fixed
+- Provides certainty on pay out amount and length of cover

 - Affordable for most, (especially if you secure cover while young)